Position: Program Manager

 Program Strategy and Program Expansion

-· Develop and execute the vision for ASAS’s quality programming and expansion in the Bay Area in alignment with the Executive Director and program staff
+· Develop and execute the vision for ASAS’s quality programming and expansion in Cleveland in alignment with the Executive Director and program staff.

-· Oversee and grow quality afterschool programming at all partner schools
+· Oversee and grow quality afterschool programming at assigned partner schools.

-· Work with the Executive Director to develop a plan for building and maintaining relationships with key stakeholders in the Bay Area community
+· Work with the Executive Director to develop a plan for building and maintaining relationships with key stakeholders in the Northern Ohio community.

-· Collaborate with the National Evaluation Team to conduct appropriate evaluation to ensure feedback from stakeholders
+· Collaborate with the National Evaluation Team to conduct appropriate evaluation and ensure feedback from stakeholders.

-· In coordination with the Regional Program Manager, implement Youth Program Quality Assessment (YPQA) at all partnering school sites
+· In coordination with the Regional Program Manager, implement Youth Program Quality Assessment (YPQA) at assigned school sites.

-· Sustain effective program planning throughout the year that includes session planning, curriculum development, developing student class selections, assisting with and preparing for site visits, ensuring alignment with core program initiatives, as well as coordinating and planning field trips and culminating events
+· Sustain effective program planning throughout the year that includes session planning, developing student class selections, assisting with and preparing for site visits, ensuring alignment with core program initiatives, as well as coordinating and planning field trips and culminating events.

-· Recruit, hire, and train effective Site Coordinators and Program Leader staff and ensure that they are developing high quality, comprehensive after-school programming
+· In collaboration with the Operations Manager, recruit, hire, and train effective Site Coordinators and Program Leader staff and ensure that they are developing high quality, comprehensive after-school programming.

 - Work closely with the chapter leadership team to manage successful implementation of the ASAS national model and initiatives